antracod/Image-encryption-and-pattern-recognision-in-C/README.md

-# Proiect_PP
+# Procedural programming project
-# Proiect realizat de Radu Teodor-George , Grupa 142.
+# Image encryption and pattern recognision in C